tequdev/evernode-docs/docs/source/sdk/hotpocket/tutorials/persistdata.md

 This tutorial is a continuation of [working with multiple nodes](multinode).

 Because HotPocket smart contracts are regular Linux applications, they have direct access to on-device file storage.
-Therefore, you can use regular filesystem operations to save data onto disk and access them between subsequent executions of the smart contract.
+Therefore, you can use regular filesystem operations to save data onto the disk and access them between subsequent executions of the smart contract.

 ## State vs Private data